PortableApps64/PortableApps-ForMacOS64/README.md

  = gCh = gCH .
 Ch is developed by Google LLC .
 Many features+components
  are Proprietary & runs various binaries even before user logins into their OS, & does-not provide any option to completely disable/remove such malware-like behavior.
-GC web-browser's engine is based-on Chromium web-browser.
+GC web-browser’s engine is based-on Chromium web-browser.
  Initially used WebKit rendering engine, later Google eventually forked WebKit to create Blink (BSD-License) based engine, now all Google-Chrome variants are using Blink except in iOS, in iOS its forced to use WebKit